 But I’d heard about this new girl from so many friends, and I really wanted to try it.
-I spent a lot of time on her website to make sure it was the right fit – her services were not cheap.
+I spent a lot of time on her website to make sure it was the right fit—her services were not cheap.

 The idea of having even an hour away from my inbox felt like heaven.
-I stepped into a small room the broke off from the lobby of a yoga studio and transported me immediately to the ocean.
+I stepped into a small room that broke off from the lobby of a yoga studio and transported me immediately to the ocean.
 How did she know?!

-I took a look around at the perfectly designed room, I selected the essential oils I wanted to smell during the breathing exercise, I noticed the soft waves from the sound machine and the heated massage bed I would relax into for the next 90 minutes.
+I took a look around at the perfectly designed room, I selected the essential oils I wanted to smell during the breathing exercise, and I noticed the soft waves from the sound machine and the heated massage bed I would relax into for the next 90 minutes.

-This is an example of brand integrity.
+This is an example of a stellar brand experience and strong brand integrity.

 Integrity describes someone who has high standards and consistently lives by them.
 It means being honest, reliable, and kind.
 You’ll notice it without knowing what it is, but the effects are impossible to ignore.